 How can meditation help me have a more balanced, healthy and positive life?
 Here are two books that answer this question in different ways:

-Making Space is a short, refreshing read about how to establish a meditation practice.
+Making Space is a short, refreshing read from Thich Nhat Hanh about how to establish a meditation practice.
 It’s full of tips and insights on how to set up a routine that will be meaningful and inviting for you.
 I especially love the many creative practices the author includes for “outside of meditation” – a range of things you can do to bring meditative awareness to what you do in your day.
-These deceptively simple exercises will start to increase your MQ (Meditative Quotient)!
+These deceptively simple exercises will start to increase your MQ – Meditative Quotient.

 Deepak Chopra has written countless books on meditation, spirituality and health.
 As a long-time spiritual practitioner and physician, he writes with authority about meditation as a core skill for self-awareness, growth and vibrant health.

-Many of Chopra’s books could be on a 'Best Meditation Books' list, but I chose The Book of Secrets because of its many surprises!
+Many of Chopra’s books could be on a 'best books on meditation' list, but I chose The Book of Secrets because of its many surprises!
 Chopra’s choice of topics and the creative ways he writes about them opened by mind to the 'hidden dimensions' of my own life.
 Chapters like 'What You Seek, You Already Are' and 'You Are Truly Free When You Are Not a Person' had a great influence on me and my teaching.

 Most of us become interested in meditation because we just want to feel better.
 It seems the same troubling emotions and ways of thinking have been with us our whole lives, and that they will never change.
 These two books are a great place to learn where and how change is possible: